Latin scripts from Classical Antiquity to Humanist writing of the 15th century.

 Basic terminology for the description of scripts and letters, and the physical features of the pages that carry them.
 Introduction to papyrus, parchment, and the codex.

 The majuscule and minuscule scripts used in the Roman world: Square Capitals, Rustic Capitals, Older Roman Cursive, and Later Roman Cursive.

 Christian Late Antiquity

 Uncial and Half-Uncial, the dominant scripts of Christian books in late antiquity.
 The transition from the roll to the codex.
 Introduction to the analysis of page layout.

-Uncial used in early-medieval England, Insular Half-Uncial used in Ireland and early Anglo-Saxon England, and the minuscule scripts of the British Isles.
+Uncial used in early-medieval England, Insular Half-Uncial used in Ireland and early Anglo-Saxon England, and the minuscule scripts of Britain and Ireland.
 Insular developments in layout and word separation.

 Caroline Minuscule, the reformed script of the Carolingian world from the late 8th through the 11th centuries.
 Hierarchy of scripts and other features of Carolingian page design.

 The transition from Caroline Minuscule to Gothic Textualis script in the 12th century.
 Features of Textualis and of Gothic page design in the 12th to 15th centuries.